agooch/testsite/docs/gettingstarted/createdataverse.md

   textColor: '#fff'
 })</script>

-# Navigation Structure
+# Create a Dataverse
 {: .no_toc }

 ## Table of contents
 {: .no_toc .text-delta }

-1. TOC
+- TOC
 {:toc}
-# Create a Dataverse
+# Create a Project Dataverse

 If you would like to view a step-by-step walkthrough of creating and customizing a project dataverse, please see our tutorial here.
 <p></p>